persapiens/Course/TechTalks.md

 # Tech Talks

-For students in CSC591, you will be required to present a short talk and demo (10 minutes) about a DevOps related tool.
-Students will also need to be able to answer questions about the tool (5 minutes of discussion).
+You will be required to present a short talk and demo (10 minutes) about a DevOps related tool.
+Students will also need to be able to answer questions about the tool.

 You will also turn in a repo containing a report and resources related to the tool.

-**You will get in groups of 4**

-You do not have to be in same groups as your project.
-There is no relation.

 The following criteria will be used in evaluating your talk (each worth 5 points):